Wouldn’t it be nice to take massive action in 30 days and reap the rewards for years to come?

 It doesn’t take any willpower on your end.

-This begs the questions — where else can you automate your savings so you’re less likely to spend?
+This begs the question: where else can you automate your savings so that you’re less likely to spend?

 A few ideas:

-- Betterment has a feature where anytime you accumulate over a certain amount of cash (which could be in a linked accout), they’ll automatically invest that.
+- Betterment has a feature where any time you accumulate over a certain amount of cash (which could be in a linked account), they’ll automatically invest that extra money.

 My recommendation is to get a free analysis from Blooom of your 401(k).